Interesting in hosting a Show?

 Schools: this concert can be annotated and provide an engaging dialogue with students.

-Because it uses large scale visuals it requires a darkened venue where the projection screen is a central part of the performance.
+Because it uses large scale visuals we prefer a darkened venue where the projection screen can be a central part of the performance.

 1) Large widescreen projection screen and projector